Kookaburra Kids Connect goes international

-The Foundation supports children aged 8–18 years living in families impacted by mental illness.
+The Foundation supports children, aged between 8 and 18 years old, living in families impacted by mental illness.
 It provides free evidence-based, age-appropriate prevention and early intervention mental health services, embedded within a peer-based social and activity-based format.

 The team works with young people to build their resilience, life-long knowledge and abilities, while helping them learn how to make positive choices for their emotional health and wellbeing so that they reach their full potential.